msel-source/mefwriter/README.md

 or backwards in time, will be treated as a discontinuity.
 The threshold for discontinuity is specified in write_mef_channel.h.
 One tenth of a second, or 0.1 seconds, is the default.)

-Two example programs, named sine-test, are provided to demonstrate ease of use of this module.
+The example program, named sine-test, is provided to demonstrate ease of use of this module.
 The basic pattern is 1) a channel is created, 2) data is added to the channel, and 3) the channel is closed.
-Though not shown in the example programs, more data can be added to a pre-existing channel using the append function, and this will create a new segment of data in the channel.
+Though not shown in the example program, more data can be added to a pre-existing channel using the append function, and this will create a new segment of data in the channel.

-The example programs are in both C and C#.
+The example program is in both C and C#.
 With C# things are a little more tricky, since the base MEF 3.0 API and the write_mef_channel module need to be compiled in C, and exported as a .dll.
 The MSEL lab isn't officially supporiting C#, but the code is provided to show an example of use.